-The Rough Ridge hike ascends a jagged, rocky terrain near Grandfather Mountain, soaring to simply breathtaking views.
-It’s a short hike, but an exceptionally rewarding one.
-Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making Rough Ridge one of our all-time Parkway favorites.
+It’s simply one of the best, short-distance hikes off the Blue Ridge Parkway in North Carolina.
+The Tanawha Trail ascends through a jagged, rocky terrain at Rough Ridge, soaring to simply breathtaking views.
+And while it’s a short hike, it’s an exceptionally rewarding one.
+Photo-worthy views, far-flung horizons, dramatically rocky and jagged terrain, and lush flora are abundant throughout the hike, making this one of our all-time favorites.

-Rough Ridge is a ultra-popular hike, so expect company from fellow hikers on all but the earliest midweek mornings.
+This is one of the Blue Ridge Parkway’s most popular hikes, so expect fellow hikers on all but the earliest midweek mornings.
 The exceptional views more than make up for the trail traffic, though.
-And be prepared to stay awhile… with views like these, you’ll want to soak up some sun and hang out for bit.
+And be prepared to stay awhile… with views like these, you’ll want to soak up some sun and snap more than a few photos.

-The hike departs the Rough Ridge Overlook on the Blue Ridge Parkway, located at MP 302.8 (view maps and driving directions).
+The hike departs from an overlook on the Blue Ridge Parkway at MP 302.8 (view maps and driving directions).
 The hike follows a short spur trail, hiking northwest and climbing wood and rock stairs through a shady forest.
-Reaching the Tanawha Trail at .05 mile, the hike turns left, crossing a wooden span bridge over a Wilson Creek tributary.
-The trail climbs through a mossy, shady, rocky forest filled with fern and rhododendron.
+The hike reaches the Tanawha Trail and turns left, crossing a wooden span bridge over a Wilson Creek tributary.
+The trail climbs through a mossy, shady, rocky terrain filled with fern and rhododendron.

 The forest’s dense canopy suddenly opens, and the dramatic views begin to unfold.
-The hike ascends a series of wooden stairs and boardwalks beginning at .25 mile, climbing elevation to increasingly stunning views.
+The hike begins to ascend a series of wooden stairs and boardwalks at .25 mile, climbing elevation to increasingly stunning views.

 The hike reaches the summit area at just over .5 mile, where anchored cables guide the way to the summit’s enormous rock outcrop.
-Views are abundant, stretching northwest to Grandfather Mountain’s Calloway Peak, west to the Linn Cove Viaduct, and south toward Linville Gorge.
+Views are abundant, stretching northwest to Grandfather Mountain’s Calloway Peak, west to the Linn Cove Viaduct, and south toward Linville Gorge and Beacon Heights.

-Departing the summit, the hike retraces its outbound steps on the Tanawha Trail, dropping elevation to return to the Rough Ridge Overlook parking area.
+Departing the craggy mountaintop, the hike retraces its outbound steps on the Tanawha Trail, dropping elevation to return to the trailhead and parking area.
 The hike reaches the trailhead at 1.2 miles, completing the adventure.

 More Grandfather Mountain hiking adventures

-Rough Ridge - Tanawha Trail: Directions & Details
+Rough Ridge - Tanawha Trail Map, Directions & Details

-Free parking is available at the Rough Ridge Overlook, located at MP 302.8 on the Blue Ridge Parkway.
+Free parking is available at MP 302.8 on the Blue Ridge Parkway.
 (Before you go, check for trail updates and parkway closures on the official Blue Ridge Parkway website.)